Meet the Heritage BC team!

 Community Heritage Coordinator

 Leslie (he/him) has worked in and advocated for the Arts, Culture, Heritage sector for over a decade, bringing his skills in community engagement, not-for-profit administration, and strategic planning to a wide range of initiatives and organizations.
 Most recently with the Edmonton Heritage Council, he connected people in the community with funding and support to research, interpret, preserve, and advocate for our shared heritage.
-Once described as a ‘serial volunteer,’ Les is an active advocate for sustainable and resilient communities, an avid cyclist, ambitious home cook, and aspiring artist.
+Once described as a ‘serial volunteer,’ Leslie is an active advocate for sustainable and resilient communities, an avid cyclist, ambitious home cook, and aspiring artist.

-Contact Leslie about the Heritage Legacy Fund and you community heritage-related questions.
+Contact Leslie about the Heritage Legacy Fund and you community heritage-related questions | [email protected], 604-417-7243 ext.
+102

-Dr Maria Paula Arias
+Dr. Maria Paula Arias

 Heritage Program Coordinator